daormar/thot/README.md

   estimated by means of incremental EM.
 The current implementation is slow and currently constitutes a bottleneck when training phrase models from large corpora.
 One already implemented solution is to carry out the estimation in multiple processors.
-However we are also investigating alternative optimization techniques than can be efficiently executed in a single processor.
+However, we are also investigating alternative optimization techniques than can be efficiently executed in a single processor.